Top 10 Human Resources Trends of the Decade

 Americans disagree about what needs to be done in this arena.
 (I support capping fees to trial lawyers and limiting payouts in medical malpractice suits, providing incentives to people becoming family practice physicians, and making basic insurance more affordable.)

 But, most agree that something does need to happen so that Americans can retain the best healthcare system in the world.
-Legislation is currently pending, which as I write this piece, is not supported by over 56% of Americans, so we shall see.
+The legislation is currently pending, which as I write this piece, is not supported by over 56% of Americans, so we shall see.
 Health care costs will remain a Human Resources trend in the next decade.

 See the final trend and my Honorable Mentions.

-Increasing government regulation in the US along with increasing corporate taxation (maybe highest in the world), higher wages, and less desirable, business friendly policies and incentives are causing employers to rethink locations for their operations.
+Increasing government regulation in the US along with increasing corporate taxation (maybe highest in the world), higher wages, and less desirable, business-friendly policies and incentives are causing employers to rethink locations for their operations.

 High taxation, high regulation states are seeing an outpouring of business (and jobs) from their locations.
 The US is seeing an overall rise in outsourcing jobs to overseas locations that are viewed as more friendly to business.

 In an era of globalization, this makes sense.
-Employers seek global, rather than local markets, so that economic factors in one location do not hinder progress.
+Employers seek global, rather than local markets so that economic factors in one location do not hinder progress.
 Employers see the positive impacts of locating offices and factories in global markets and tapping the strengths of local employees who are familiar with business and employment practices in the new locations.

 Whether work is off-shored, outsourced, or the company is simply expanding globally, the challenges to Human Resources with a globally-located workforce are serious.
 If a US company has five employees in Hong Kong or six in Europe, local Human Resources offices do not make sense.